A note on the $R_\infty$ property for groups $\mathrm{FAlt}(X)\leqslant G\leqslant \mathrm{Sym}(X)$: Introduction

 A few conventions will be used throughout this note: \begin{enumerate}[i)] \item we shall always work with right actions; \item unless specified, $X$ will refer to an infinite set; \item we shall always consider elements from $\Sym(X)$ to be written in disjoint cycle notation; \item for all of the results in this note, the same proofs can be used if $\FAlt$ is replaced with $\FSym$. \end{enumerate}

 \begin{remR} Let $g \in \Sym(X)$.
 We shall say `a cycle of $g$' to refer, for some $x \in X$, to an orbit $\{xg^d\mid d \in \Z\}$.
 If there is an $x \in X$ such that this set is infinite, then this is an infinite cycle of $g$ and $g$ contains an infinite cycle.
 If there is an $x \in X$ such that this set has cardinality $r$, then this is an $r$-cycle of $g$ and $g$ contains an $r$-cycle.
 If, for some $s \in \N$, there are only finitely many $x \in X$ such that $|\{xg^d\mid d \in \Z\}|=s$, then we shall say that $g$ has finitely many $s$-cycles.
 Similarly $g$ may have finitely many infinite cycles. \end{remR} \textbf{Acknowledgements.} I thank the authors of \cite{rinfinityHou} and \cite{rinfinityHou2}, whose papers drew my attention to the $R_\infty$ property.
-I thank my supervisor Armando Martino for his continued guidance and encouragement.
+I thank my supervisor Armando Martino for his guidance and encouragement.
 I thank Hector Durham, of the University of Southampton, for the numerous interesting discussions, especially those regarding monolithic groups.
-Finally I thank Motiejus Valiunas, also of the University of Southampton, for his suggestion to choose $X$ as the union of finite quotients for an action with only finite orbits for residually finite groups, the main ingredient of Corollary \ref{cor-residuallyfinite}.
+I thank Motiejus Valiunas, also of the University of Southampton, for his suggestion to choose $X$ as the union of finite quotients for an action with only finite orbits for residually finite groups, the main ingredient of Corollary \ref{cor-residuallyfinite}.
+Finally I thank the referee for their useful comments.